Flexible work policy - How to successfully implement one at your workplace

-- A description of the arrangement and proposed schedule;
+- A description of the arrangement and the proposed schedule.

-- A description of how they intent to accomplish the major goals of their job;
+- A description of how they intend to accomplish the major goals of their job.

-- Means of maintaining frequent communication with customers and coworkers;
+- The means of maintaining frequent communication with customers and coworkers.

-- Means of evaluating performance and effectiveness of the arrangement
+- The means of evaluating the performance and effectiveness of the arrangement.

 - The business case for this change: what benefits it offers to their team, office, and organization (e.g., greater efficiency, increased productivity, expanded hours of service).

-Make sure you gather all the necessary documentation (e.g. health and safety details for telecommuting…) prior to the start of the.
-Keep record of any conditions of the agreement, including start and finish dates.
+Make sure you gather all the necessary documentation (e.g. health and safety details for telecommuting…) prior to the start of the new arrangement.
+Keep records of any conditions of the agreement, including start and finish dates.

-Check whether there are any specific record-keeping requirements in the Work Time Regulations act of your state legislation that you should be aware of.
+Check whether there are any specific record-keeping requirements in your state legislation that you should be aware of.